Surgical Procedures: Adrenalectomy for Cancer of the Adrenal Gland

 What is an adrenalectomy and how is it performed?

-Adrenocortical carcinoma is a rare cancer affecting the outer layer of the adrenal gland, which is a triangular shaped organ located above each kidney.
+Adrenocortical carcinoma is a rare cancer affecting the outer layer of the adrenal gland.
+The adrenal glands are a triangular-shaped organ located above each kidney.
 A pheochromocytoma is a tumor located in a part of the adrenal gland called the adrenal medulla.
-In many cases, surgery to remove the adrenal gland is the first line treatment in these cancers.
+In many cases, surgery to remove the adrenal gland is the first-line treatment in these cancers.

 To remove the affected adrenal gland(s), a surgeon will perform an adrenalectomy; this will remove one or both of the adrenal glands.
 Those with an increased risk of adrenocortical carcinoma include people with hereditary conditions such as Li-Fraumeni syndrome, Beckwith-Wiedmann syndrome, and Carney complex.
 Pheochromocytoma is very rare, but people with multiple endocrine neoplasia (MEN) are at increased risk.

-Once a diagnosis of an adrenal cancer has been made, your healthcare provider will typically obtain additional testing to aid in determining the stage of the cancer.
+Once a diagnosis of an adrenal cancer has been made, your healthcare provider will often order more testing to determine the stage of your cancer.
 Cancers of the adrenal gland can metastasize (spread) to other parts of the body by the blood and lymph system.
 Procedures used for further evaluating the stage of cancer include blood and urine tests, and:

-- Radiologic Imaging: Imaging such as a CAT scan (CT), magnetic resonance imaging (MRI) with gadolinium, MIBG scan, adrenal angiography, adrenal venography, cavagram and/or an ultrasound may be obtained.
+- Imaging: Imaging such as a CAT scan (CT), magnetic resonance imaging (MRI) with gadolinium, MIBG scan, adrenal angiography, adrenal venography and/or an ultrasound may be obtained.

 - Adrenalectomy: Removal of the adrenal gland is known as an adrenalectomy.
-Currently, it is recommended that those with adrenal cancer undergo an open adrenalectomy, in which the surgeon accesses the adrenal gland through an incision in the abdomen or back.
+It may be recommended that those with adrenal cancer undergo an open adrenalectomy, in which the surgeon accesses the adrenal gland through an incision in the abdomen or back.
+In some cases, the surgery may also be done laparoscopically.
 If the cancer has spread to other organs or tissues, the surgeon will attempt to remove the affected areas.
 At times, the inferior vena cava (vein coming from the heart) is affected by metastasized cancer; in this case, removing the tumor may require a heart-lung bypass pump.
 Other areas of the body, such as parts of the liver may also be affected, requiring removal of the affected areas.
 The tissue is then evaluated by a pathologist who will provide information used to stage the cancer.

 What are the risks/side effects of having an adrenalectomy?